lrlin5656/Docker-GOGS-On-Raspberry-Pi/README.md

 # Docker-On-Raspberry-Pi

-a docker-compose file to ease my work on Hypriot
+a docker-compose file to ease my work on Hypriot of Raspberry Pi